Travelers' Tales: Tunisia

-Eleanor and Michael Wasley travelled with Audley to Tunisia, to take in its Roman sites and other highlights.
+Eleanor and Michael Wasley traveled with Audley to Tunisia, to take in its Roman sites and other highlights.

 "There’s more to Tunisia than sun and Star Wars"